rtabrizi/rtabrizi.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a researcher studying EECS at UC Berkeley interested in vision, language, and robotics!
-This summer, I've been a research scientist at insitro 🧬 with the Core Imaging team.
+I'm studying EECS at UC Berkeley and am advised by [Kurt Keutzer](https://people.eecs.berkeley.edu/~keutzer/).
+My interests are primarily in vision and language, building multimodal systems for robotics and other problems!
+This past summer, I was a research scientist with the Core Imaging team at insitro 🧬.

 ### News
+- **December 2023:** Our [LLMCompiler pre-print](https://arxiv.org/abs/2312.04511) has been released!
 - **July 2023:** Accepted into EECS Honors Program.
 - **May 2023:** I'm now a research scientist at [insitro](https://insitro.com) with the Core Imaging team in the DS/ML division performing target validation with [DINO](https://ai.facebook.com/blog/dino-paws-computer-vision-with-self-supervised-transformers-and-10x-more-efficient-training/) and transformer autoencoders.
 My work is advised by Tommaso Dreossi.
 - **May 2023:** I'm now the Head of Education at [Launchpad](https://launchpad.berkeley.edu)!
 I'm responsible for all educational content and am working to open source our curriculum!
 Keep an eye out for our content in the months to come!